kelseybaker/DataJournalism-Fall23/assignment1.md

 * Was that the most efficient way to navigate the visualization?
 The reporters created a map in the “find hospitals” piece that I thought was pretty fascinating and easy to use.
 You insert your zip code and a list will appear with hospitals that are adequately prepared to treat children.

 * Can you suggest ways to improve navigation?
-Yes- while I liked the interactive map, I don’t like how the long list of hospitals (including those hundreds of miles away) felt cumbersome.
+  - Yes- while I liked the interactive map, I don’t like how the long list of hospitals (including those hundreds of miles away) felt cumbersome.
 Listing two or three might have been more helpful/kept things more organized.

 * Using your own knowledge and critical thinking abilities, do you think the data was accurate?
 3.5

-* List any areas where you question the accuracy of the data-
+* List any areas where you question the accuracy of the data

-##The story notes that WSJ reporters were not able to get their hands on government data for hospitals due to ‘confidentiality’.
+ - The story notes that WSJ reporters were not able to get their hands on government data for hospitals due to ‘confidentiality’.
 State certification levels- I think they could have elaborated more on what “certification” means.

 ##Did they provide a source?
 Yes